 An Alternative to Prescription Drugs

-Many parents are frustrated trying to find safe solutions for children with depression.
+Many parents are frustrated trying to find safe solutions for children with depression and anxiety.
 Doctors in Germany are much more likely to prescribe St John’s Wort, for young people and teen because of the increased risk of suicide associated with prescription drugs.
 There are fewer risks of side effects with this herb.
 It is not addictive but it is advised if taken long term to slowly lower your doses as you come off.

 - Tea -You can purchase St John’s Wort in teas for either in bags or loose.
 When purchasing loose teas also make sure they have been screened for lead.
 The way herbs are processed in India and China leaves lead behind in the product.